 Prosecutors and police officers are frequently impacted negatively by the routine of expensive science depicted in police shows.
 You’ll be confronted with all the real obstacles that TV writers have the luxury to ignore or manipulate.

 Police shows aren’t the best sources for police procedural behavior, but they frequently illustrate the wrong way of doing things.
 This observation is not meant to be criticism.
 When it comes to entertainment, watching TV cops doing everything the right way would be pretty boring.
 While enjoying the humor in the screw-ups, you should realize the realism associated with the screw-ups

 I was watching an episode of the The Closer starring Kyra Sedwick.
 The show opens with Lieutenant Provenza (C.W.
 Bailey) conducting a murder for hire sting on a female suspect.
 Lieutenant Provenza and Lieutenant Flynn (Tony Denison) are transporting the suspect and the evidence back to Los Angeles.

-While in route, they stop at a roadside restaurant for lunch.
-Provenza makes certain the evidence, i.e. video tape of the sting; money, etc., is secured in the car’s trunk.
+They stop at a roadside restaurant for lunch, and Provenza makes certain the evidence, i.e. video tape of the sting; money, etc., is secured in the car’s trunk.
 Provenza even breaks out the steering wheel club as Lieutenant Flynn teases Provenza for his paranoia.